Education & Training

 HEE Quality Strategy and Framework

 HEE is responsible for ensuring that there are high quality learning environments for all healthcare learners in England.
 It has a statutory duty to secure continuous improvements in the quality of education and training and to promote the skills and behaviours that upholds the NHS Constitution.
 In order to effectively deliver this responsibility and to secure the continuous improvements in quality, HEE introduced the HEE Quality Strategy (pdf) and HEE Quality Framework (pdf).
 The strategy and framework describes a multi-professional and risk-based approach to quality management.
+Risks are graded using the HEE Intensive Support Framework.

 The HEE Thames Valley quality team is responsible for implementing the framework, on behalf of the Postgraduate Dean, across the Thames Valley region and for ensuring compliance with other professional regulators such as the General Medical Council (GMC), the Nursing and Midwifery Council (NMC).
 HEE’s quality standards have been mapped to other professional regulators’ education standards.